 Simple English definitions for legal terms

-Read a random definition: purpose
+Read a random definition: right of occupancy

 The common-knowledge exception is a rule that allows regular people to testify about simple medical procedures in a medical-malpractice case.
 This exception is only used in some places and is a small exception to the usual rule that an expert must testify to prove negligence in a medical-malpractice case.